Bluejacket of the Quarter: Master-at-Arms 3rd Class Kenneth Thomas

 |0

-This work, Bluejacket of the Quarter: Master-at-Arms 3rd Class Kenneth Thomas, by PO2 Brigitte Johnston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bluejacket of the Quarter: Master-at-Arms 3rd Class Kenneth Thomas [Image 3 of 3], by PO2 Brigitte Johnston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT